ibm-cloud-docs/hs-crypto/uko-set-up-kms-api.md

 To build your request, pair a [regional service endpoint](/docs/hs-crypto?topic=hs-crypto-regions) with the appropriate authentication credentials.
 For example, if you created a service instance for the `us-south` region, use the following endpoint and API headers to browse keys in your service:

+If you create your instances after April 12 2024 in certain regions, you might need to use the new API endpoints with the new format as `<INSTANCE_ID>.api.<REGION>.hs-crypto.appdomain.cloud`.
+The availability date varies by region.
+For more information about the supported regions, the availability dates, and the new endpoint URLs, see [New endpoints](/docs/hs-crypto?topic=hs-crypto-regions#new-service-endpoints).
+{: note}

 ```cURL
 curl -X GET \